 - We strive to solve all problems as soon as possible and we would like to be involved in any publication about the problem after it has been solved.

 - We will treat your report confidentially and will not share your personal information with third parties without your permission unless this is necessary to comply with a legal obligation.
-In reporting the reported problem, we will, if you wish, include your name as the discoverer.

 No invitation for abuse